laurentpayot/floweret/README.md

 f(5)      // 5
 f(5, 1)   // 6
-f(5, '1') // TypeMismatch: Argument number 2 (1) should be of type 'undefined or null or Number' instead of String.
+f(5, '1') // TypeMismatch: Argument #2  should be of type 'undefined or null or Number' instead of String "1".
 ```

 ### Literal type